Understanding the Difference Between Inventory Liquidation and Bankruptcy Liquidation

 Types of Bankruptcy Liquidation

-United States bankruptcy liquidation is commonly known as Chapter 7 bankruptcy.
+In the United States, bankruptcy liquidation is commonly known as Chapter 7 bankruptcy.
 This law requires firms that cannot pay their debts to liquidate their assets to pay back creditors as much as possible.

 Similar laws apply in other countries.
 For example, in the UK, businesses go through insolvency proceedings, which have a similar purpose.